szepeviktor/debian-server-tools/CV.md

 ### What does proactive maintenance mean?

 - Choosing proper service providers based on [measurements](https://github.com/szepeviktor/wordpress-speedtest)
+- Installing modern OS and software on your server
 - Server and website [monitoring](/monitoring/README.md) by functional tests and integrity checks
 - Monitoring of 3rd-parties too
 - Log analysis, alerts